 In order to keep it simple, the following principles, if followed will help you to minimise the risks associated with unhealthy plants and their vulnerability to pests and various diseases:

 - legumes such as peas and beans are adapted to soils low in nitrogen - they do not deplete soil of its nitrogen.
 In fact they add nitrogen to the soil.

 - Leafy vegetables such as brassicas, lettuce, spinach and corn require a lot of nitrogen - grow them in a bed that had legumes growing in it the year before.

-- Root vegetable have less need for nitrogen.
+- Root vegetables have less need for nitrogen.
 Therefore, grow them in a bed that has already produced the previous year’s leafy vegetable crop.

 - Members of the solanaceae family (tomatoes, egg plant, chillis) are susceptible to nematodes.
 The longer they are grown in the same soil, the more likely nematodes will become a problem.
 Therefore, do not allow them to grow in the same soil for more than a year and then allow the bed to lie fallow for 12 months.

-The included diagram illustrates a 6 bed crop rotation system that you should find useful.
+The included diagram illustrates a 6 garden bed system that you should find useful:

 I am an educator and passionate gardener and traveler.
 Throughout my adult life, gardening has been my passion, therapy, drive and source of purpose.
 Even as a child I had an intrinsic interest in plants and a desire to understand what makes them grow.